Unifews: You Need Fewer Operations for Efficient Graph Neural Networks: Detailed Proof and Theoretical Analysis

-To apply the approximation analysis to iterative GNNs, we first extend the analysis to multi-feature input matrix.
-Since graph operations among feature dimensions are mutually independent, results in \cref{ssec:spar_dec} are still valid in their matrix forms.
+Since graph operations among feature dimensions are mutually independent, conclusion from \cref{thm:sp_dec} and \cref{thm:sp_decn} are still valid in their matrix forms.
 In iterative models, the gradient update similar to \cref{eq:optim_dec} is instead employed to the representation matrix $\bm{H}_{(l)}$ and derives each layer as: